jarviscanada/jarvis_data_eng_OwenLiu/README.md

 ## Professional Experiences

-**Data Engineer Consultant., Jarvis (2021 - present)**: Performed various data retrieval, analysis, and report building jobs for the Jarvis LCA team using Shell scripts and docker-provisioned postgresql.
+**Data Engineer Consultant., Jarvis (2021 - present)**: Performed various data retrieval, analysis, and report building jobs for the Jarvis LCA team using Shell scripts and docker-provisioned PostgreSQL.
 Performed data analysis, visualization, and business question proposals for a Jarvis Client with docker-provisioned PostgreSQL and Jupyter Lab.

 **Research Associate, Peking University (2019.6 - 2019.8)**: Optimized an investor problem through stochastic approximation in Python.
 Constructed a pricing model of an American call option in pandas Python.
 Attained the volatility where the predicted price of the option has an optimal fit to the actual price through stochastic approximation in Python.
 Simulated price samples with a random generator in NumPy Python.
 Caught the feasible results with steepest descent algorithm, non-linear programming, Monte Carlo simulation, and gradient estimation.
 Visualized the distributed result in matplotlib.
 Retrieved finance data from a dummy database with SQL.
 Picked up stock market basics in a short time span.

 **Store/Warehouse Associate, TJX Canada (2018.9 - 2019.6)**:  Enhanced interpersonal skills with customers with English and French.
 Worked as a team in-store to address customer concerns.

 **TOEFL/GRE Tutor, Billions Education (2018.6 - 2018.8)**:  Delivered insights in English to over 20 numbers of ESL mentees with TOEFL writing and speaking tests and GRE Verbal test.
-Good listener.
-Listened to mentees' concerns before course plans and collected their feedback after each sector of the course.
+As a good listener, I Listened to mentees' concerns before course plans and collected their feedback after each sector of the course.

 ## Education